Jiajia-Cui/specs/glossaries/distributed-ledger-glossary.md

 ...

 ## Reliable Broadcast
-A reliable broadcast assures that all receiving of a broadcasr nodes receive the same set of messages, and that a message sent by an honest sender is received. ... see [here](https://www.semanticscholar.org/paper/Asynchronous-consensus-and-broadcast-protocols-Bracha-Toueg/130ce1bcd496a7b9192f5f53dd8d7ef626e40675), [here](https://www.shoup.net/papers/ckps.pdf) or [here](https://arxiv.org/pdf/1510.06882.pdf).
+A reliable broadcast assures that all receiving of a broadcast nodes receive the same set of messages, and that a message sent by an honest sender is received. ... see [here](https://www.semanticscholar.org/paper/Asynchronous-consensus-and-broadcast-protocols-Bracha-Toueg/130ce1bcd496a7b9192f5f53dd8d7ef626e40675), [here](https://www.shoup.net/papers/ckps.pdf) or [here](https://arxiv.org/pdf/1510.06882.pdf).

 ## State Channels